 Best Prices Today:

-The Asus ROG Zephyrus S17 is a gamer’s ultimate dream.
-This laptop features strong GPU and CPU performance plus a stunning 17.3-inch 4K display with a 120Hz refresh rate.
-The rugged all-metal chassis, the six speaker sound system, and the customizable keyboard really adds to the premium experience.
-That said, you’re going to pay out the nose for it.
-If you’ve got a flexible budget and you’re looking for the best of the best, the Zephyrus S17 is truly the bee’s knees.
+The Asus ROG Zephyrus S17 is a video editor’s ultimate dream.
+This laptop features lightning-fast GPU and CPU performance plus a stunning 17.3-inch 4K display with a 120Hz refresh rate.
+The rugged all-metal chassis, six speaker sound system, and customizable keyboard really adds to the premium experience as well.
+Better yet for video editors, it also includes an SD card slot and Thunderbolt ports galore.
+However, you’re going to pay out the nose for it.
+If you’ve got a flexible budget and you won’t settle for anything other than the best of the best, the Zephyrus S17 is truly the bees knees.

 Read our full